WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 WHAT

-The Senior division is a competitive division.
-The distance to the mound is 60 1/2 feet (up from 46') and the bases are 90 feet (up from 60').
-Junior division play are typical of what you see at the professional level with leading off, stealing, pick-offs, and balks.
+The Senior division is a competitive community baseball division.
+The distance to the mound is 60 1/2 feet (up from 50') and the bases are 90 feet (up from 70').
+Senior division play is typical of what you see at the professional level with leading off, stealing, pickoffs, and balks.

 WHO